 Another favorite thing that dogs owners like to do is to put ice in their dog’s water, and this is something canines actually love and will probably drink a lot more water.
 However, if it’s a hot day and your dog either drinks a lot of chilled water quickly, which they tend to do, or eats the ice cubes, as they absolutely love to do, they could develop bloat, a life threatening gastric condition in which the stomach gets overfilled with gas and can actually prove fatal in time if left undetected.

 Lord of the Fleas

 Apart from social issues like bad breath, lemon juice is also considered quite useful for repelling fleas in dogs.
 It’s one of the best natural products to use, apart from vinegar.
 Squeeze a lemon, mix it with water and spray it, if possible, onto your dog.
-This is a particularly good practice in the springtime, which is when fleas abound and you dog comes home itching.
+This is a particularly good practice in the springtime, which is when fleas abound and your dog comes home itching.
 As an alternative to lemon juice, you could also try lemon oil.
-On top of this, if you want to be even more careful, feed your dog garlic, as this is also said to be an effective way of keeping those wretched fleas at bay.

 These natural ways are actually better than harmful de-wormers, or flea-collars, some of which actually instruct you to wash your hands after touching and which, if used over long period of time, could cause serious illnesses in your best friend.
 Ask your vet about the potential risks of chemical flea repellents.